mpezzi/bootstrap/README.md

 Notes:

-* Extract the contents of http://twitter.github.com/bootstrap/assets/bootstrap.zip into this theme.
+* Extract the contents of http://twitter.github.com/bootstrap/assets/bootstrap.zip into your sub theme.
 * Bootstrap.js requires jQuery 1.7 +, download and enable the dev version of jQuery Update and set the version to 1.7 on the jQuery Update settings page (admin/config/development/jquery_update).
 Alternatively, if you find 1.7 breaks your administration pages, you can use the following code in your settings.php file to switch between jQuery versions.

 <pre>